Tee82-debug/demographic_data_analyzer/README.md

 highest_earning_country_percentage: The percentage of high-income earners in the top-earning country.

-top_IN_occupation: The most popular occupation among high-income earners in India.
+top_in_occupation: The most popular occupation among high-income earners in India.